2000–01 Toronto Maple Leafs season

 The 2000–01 Toronto Maple Leafs season was the franchise's 84th season of existence and their 74th season as the Maple Leafs.
-The team finished third in the Northeast Division with a 37–29–11–5 record (90 points).
+The team finished third in the Northeast Division with a 37–29–11–5 record (90 points), and qualified for the playoffs for the third year in a row.
 In the 2001 Stanley Cup playoffs, they swept their rivals, the first-place Ottawa Senators, four games to none in the Eastern Conference Quarterfinals before falling to the New Jersey Devils in seven games in the Eastern Conference Semifinals.

 Off-season

 Key dates prior to the start of the season: